 New York–based artist, writer, publisher, and 2022 MacArthur Fellow Paul Chan came to prominence in the early 2000s with moving image works that touched on war, religion, pleasure, and politics.
 Around 2009, following a decade of art-making, Chan turned his attention to experimental publishing and the economics of information.

-Paul Chan: Breathers tracks the artist’s activities since this “break” from art, from 2009 to 2022.
-Curated by Pavel S. Pyś with support from Matthew Villar Miranda, the exhibition originated at the Walker Art Center from November 17, 2022–July 16, 2023.
+Paul Chan: Breathers, originated by Pyś with support from Matthew Villar Miranda for the Walker Art Center, tracks the artist’s activities since this “break” from art, from 2009 to 2022.
 The exhibition’s three categories each illustrate Chan’s approach to experimentation, which is guided by philosophical inquiry and an unrestrained response to media and inherited formal conventions.
 Breathers begins with Chan’s founding of the press Badlands Unlimited, which expanded the possibilities of publishing through its approach to language, technology, design, and networks of circulation.
-Next, in 2012, the artist began experimenting with freeing the moving image from the screen, leading to his installation series Arguments (2012–13) and Nonprojections (2013).
-Finally, the Breathers sculptures (2016–22), set in motion by industrial fans, place moving images into real space to connect with the people in it.
+Next, in 2012, the artist began experimenting with freeing the moving image from the screen, leading to his installation series Arguments (2012-2013) and Nonprojections (2013).
+Finally, the Breathers sculptures (2016-2022), set in motion by industrial fans, place moving images into real space and in connection with the people in it.
 The works convey a sense of openness that can be seen in relation to both Chan’s life and career choices since 2009 and shared sentiments of fatigue, constriction, and oppression.

 Paul Chan, ANTI ASIAN = ANTI MURICAN, 2021.
-Full-color print on corrugated plastic. Ⓒ Paul Chan
+Full-color print on corrugated plastic. Ⓒ

 Following its presentation at the Walker, Breathers will travel to the Institute of Contemporary Art at Virginia Commonwealth University in September 2023 before arriving at CAM in March 2024.
-The catalogue is edited with text by Pyś and includes contributions from Vic Brooks, Mary Ceruti, and Paul Chan.
+The catalog is edited with text by Pyś and includes contributions from Vic Brooks, Mary Ceruti, and Paul Chan.

-Pavel Pyś is Curator of Visual Arts at the Walker Art Center, where he has organized solo exhibitions by Daniel Buren, Paul Chan, Faye Driscoll, Michaela Eichwald, Carolyn Lazard, Sarah Michelson, and Elizabeth Price, as well as the group exhibition The Body Electric (2019).
-He was awarded an Andy Warhol Foundation Curatorial Research Fellowship (2018) which aided research towards Multiple Realities: Experimental Art from the Eastern Bloc, 1960s–80s (2023).
-Pavel cocurated Kingdom of the Ill (2022) at Museion Bolzano with Sara Cluggish.
-Between 2011 and 2015, Pavel was Exhibitions & Displays Curator at the Henry Moore Institute in Leeds.
+Pavel Pyś is the Curator of Visual Arts at the Walker Art Center, where he has organized solo exhibitions by Daniel Buren, Paul Chan, Faye Driscoll, Michaela Eichwald, Carolyn Lazard, Sarah Michelson, and Elizabeth Price, as well as the group exhibition The Body Electric (2019).
+He was awarded an Andy Warhol Foundation Curatorial Fellowship (2018) which aided research towards Multiple Realities: Experimental Art from the Eastern Bloc, 1960s-80s (2023).
+Pavel co-curated Kingdom of the Ill (2022) at Museion Bolzano with Sara Cluggish.
+Between 2011 and 2015, Pavel was the Exhibitions & Displays Curator at the Henry Moore Institute in Leeds.
 In 2011, he was the recipient of the Zabludowicz Collection Curatorial Open and the Fondazione Sandretto Re Rebaudengo curatorial residency.
 He has published essays on artists including Trisha Baga, Carol Bove, Michael Dean, John Latham, Wilhelm Sasnal, Alina Szapocznikow, Fredrik Værslev, and Haegue Yang.

 Misa Jeffereis, Pavel S. Pyś, Matthew Villar Miranda